Basic Functions of Batch Matmul

 1mm.IterateBatch(gm_c, batchA, batchB, false);

-- End the matrix multiplication operation.
+- End the matrix multiplication.

 mm.End();